theRealAph/ScopeLocals/README.md

 list of results of type `DBRow`.
 Argument `rowHandler` has type `Consumer<DBRow>`.
 That means it can be applied to each result by calling `rowHandler.apply(row)`.
-In order to speed up processing of query results each call to `apply` is executed in its own virtual thread.
+In order to speed up processing of query results, each call to `apply` is executed in its own virtual thread.

 If a problem occurs for some `DBRow` then the handler code will need to use the `Logger` to log an error message.
 So, the binding of `PERMISSIONS` for